cryptomator/sanitizer/README.md

 java -jar sanitizer-0.1.jar -vault <pathToYourVault> -passphraseFile <pathToThePassphraseFile>
 ```

-After completion the tool will print how many problems were found and create a file `<vaultname>.vaultcheck.txt`.
+After completion the tool will print how many problems were found and create two files:

+* `<vault name>.structure.txt`: The full structure of the vault including all files and directories.
+Contains only encrypted names and the size of files < 300b so we can not see your data.
+This may help us to diagnose issues not already handled by the sanitizer.
+* `<vault name>.check.txt`: A list of known issues and some informations.
+This includes the name of the encrypted root directory.
+This is useful to check how the root directory looks like when analyzing the structure file.

 ## Building